The New 2025 Law is Now Effective

 Reasonable Control Measures

 Up to 2 additional days advance notice may be requested by a JULIE member to respond to locate and mark, or provide a no conflict response, when notice volume in a particular place exceeds the reasonable control measurement of the JULIE member.
 This additional advance notice ONLY applies to excavations where the project owner is a JULIE member or their contractors/sub-contractors.
+The JULIE Board of Directors passed this policy which creates responses for members and their contractors/sub-contractors to use in Positive Response for Beyond Reasonable Control Requests.
+Click the button below for a graphic that illustrates scenarios of the Beyond Reasonable Control.

 Have Questions?